blurrycontour/zuul-gerrit/doc/source/admin/monitoring.rst

       Incremented each time the executor starts a build.

    .. stat:: starting_builds
-      :type: gauge
+      :type: gauge, timer

-      The number of builds starting on this executor.
+      The number of builds starting on this executor and a timer containing how long jobs were in this state.
 These are builds which have not yet begun their first pre-playbook.

    .. stat:: running_builds
       :type: gauge